Learning a language is a sensory (sight, sound, smell, taste and touch) experience!

-The series assumes the student already has a reasonable working knowledge of English, but it doesn’t assume too much.
-The English is spoken at about three quarters of normal speed and is therefore quite easy to follow.
+The series assumes the listen already has a reasonable working knowledge of English, but it doesn’t assume too much.
+The English is spoken a little slower than normal native speed and is therefore quite easy to follow.
 As you might expect, the diction (way of speaking) is perfect.

 Culips ESL Podcast

-The English as a Second Language Podcast has a vast library of episodes (more than 900 and still going strong).
-The host for the ESL podcast is Dr. Jeff McQuillan and the other voice you will often hear belongs to Dr. Lucy Tse.
+ESL Podcast has a vast library of episodes (more than 900 and still growing).
+The host for the ESL podcast is Dr. Jeff McQuillan and the other voice you’ll often hear belongs to Dr. Lucy Tse.
 Both have PhDs in applied linguistics.